ucsf-wynton/wynton-website-hpc/docs/howto/conda.md

 (myjupyter) [alice@{{ site.devel.name }} ~]$ conda-stage --force
 ```

-This can be useful when software tools have been updated this last time, or when additional software have been installed to the environment.
+This can used when software tools have been updated since last time, or when additional software have been installed to the environment.

 ## Appendix